-Upon the successful closing of the Acquisition, ShaMaran will (i) transform into a company with a growing portfolio from just one producing oil field to three producing oil fields (Atrush, Swara Tika and East Swara Tika) with improved oil qualities and complimentary production horizons, (ii) deleverage its financial metrics and (iii) assuming oil prices continue at current levels, by end of 2022 we expect a significant increase of cashflows.
+Upon the successful closing of the TEPKRI Acquisition (now expected in the first quarter of 2022), ShaMaran will effective as of January 1, 2021 (i) transform ourselves from being a single asset company into a company with three world class producing oil fields (Atrush, Swara Tika and East Swara Tika) with improved oil qualities and complimentary production horizons, (ii) improve our financial metrics and (iii) assuming oil prices continue at current levels as forecast by numerous analysts, by end of 2022 we expect a significant cashflow increase from our three oil fields.

-ShaMaran remains cautiously optimistic that current oil prices will be sustained throughout the remainder of 2021 despite uncertainties in the global market.
-The Company remains focused on completing the Acquisition and continuing our financial discipline.
-We believe we will be well positioned in the near future to grow the Company even further to benefit from new market opportunities as they may present themselves.
+ShaMaran continues our cautiously optimistic view that current oil prices will be sustained throughout the remainder of 2021 despite uncertainties in the global market.
+The Company remains focused on completing the TEPKRI Acquisition and will continue to maintain our financial discipline.
+We are very well positioned to further grow the Company as new market opportunities present themselves in Kurdistan and elsewhere.